nhatcher/diamonds_and_rust/README.md

 1. Add comments.
 Note that comments are ignored by the compiler.
 You can add single line comments or multiline comments.
 Maybe C style /* and closed by */ or C++ // or like Smalltalk just using quotes or Perl/Python style using `#` at the beginning, your call!
 2. Create a vscode plugin for Keith!
+3. Use vector instructions to improve performance of Sum.

 ## Discards: Memory management